Skip to main content

 1. Affordability

-A term life insurance policy is much cheaper than a whole life one – this is because your insurer won't actually need to pay out the death benefit if you don't pass away during the set period.
+A term life insurance policy is much cheaper than a whole life one – this is because your insurer may not need to payout the death benefit.

 2. Tax-free benefit

 Like all types of life insurance, term life benefits are tax-free.
-Your beneficiaries won't need to pay taxes on the lump sum they receive.
+Your beneficiaries won't need to pay taxes on the lump sum amount.

 3. Peace of mind